 - 3) Noise.
 Outside generators and other mechanical equipment used for any kind of power supply, cooling or ventilation shall be enclosed and have appropriate baffles, mufflers, and/or other noise reduction systems to mitigate noise pollution. - 4) Security.
 All facilities associated with dispensing cannabis shall be secured and shall have fulltime security protocols.
-Security protocols shall be submitted to the Township Manager for compliance review with all safety and security standards established by the State of New Jersey for Medical Cannabis Dispensaries.
+Security protocols shall be submitted to the Township Manager for compliance review with all safety and security standards established by the State of New Jersey for Medical Cannabis Dispensaries and Cannabis Retail Stores.
 The Deptford Township Police Department may, at their discretion and upon review of the proposed location, recommend or require additional safety and security measures. - h.
 Suspension of use.
-If a duly licensed Medical Cannabis Dispensary has been inactive or unoccupied by the licensee for 6 months or more, the use approval for said premises shall be suspended.
+If a duly licensed Medical Cannabis Dispensary and Cannabis Retail Store has been inactive or unoccupied by the licensee for 6 months or more, the use approval for said premises shall be suspended.
 The Zoning Officer shall issue a notice of suspension to the licensee and to the owner of the property.
-Any subsequent application for use or occupancy of the premises as a Medical Cannabis Dispensary, including re-occupation by the previous licensee, shall be referred to the original board of jurisdiction for modification or extension of the board's approval. - i.
+Any subsequent application for use or occupancy of the premises as a Medical Cannabis Dispensary and Cannabis Retail Store, including re-occupation by the previous licensee, shall be referred to the original board of jurisdiction for modification or extension of the board's approval. - i.
 Permitted Zone District.
 Medical Cannabis Dispensaries are only permitted in the BC-2 Zoning District.
-Medical Cannabis Dispensaries are not permitted in residential zoning districts. - j.
-Location. - 1) One Medical Cannabis Dispensary shall be allowed per zone district where the use is permitted. - 2) For safety and security reasons, a Medical Cannabis Dispensary shall only be located on the ground floor (i.e. street-level) of any building in which it has been approved to be located.
-Any such Medical Cannabis Dispensary shall be accessible directly from the right-of-way through a separate entrance, independent from any other retail or residential ingress to the building.
+Medical Cannabis Dispensaries and Cannabis Retail Stores are not permitted in residential zoning districts. - j.
+Location. - 1) One Medical Cannabis Dispensary and Cannabis Retail Store shall be allowed per zone district where the use is permitted, except two Cannabis Retail Stores shall be permitted in the TC-1 Transitional Commerical District under the requirements of §15.C.1.
+[Ord.
+0.11.24, June 24, 2024] - 2) For safety and security reasons, a Medical Cannabis Dispensary and Cannabis Retail Store shall only be located on the ground floor

+(i.e. street-level) of any building in which it has been approved to be located.
+Any such Medical Cannabis Dispensary and Cannabis Retail Store shall be accessible directly from the right-of-way through a separate entrance, independent from any other retail or residential ingress to the building.
 Only a secured, one-way emergency exit from the establishment may be integrated with common egress.

-- 3) The Medical Cannabis Dispensary shall comply with all setback or distance requirements established by law and in effect in the zone in which it is to be located as of the time of the licensee's application. - k.
+- 3) The Medical Cannabis Dispensary and Cannabis Retail Store shall comply with all setback or distance requirements established by law and in effect in the zone in which it is to be located as of the time of the licensee's application. - k.
 Hours of operation.
-It shall be unlawful for any person to dispense cannabis or cannabis products at a licensed Medical Cannabis Dispensary within the Township of Deptford at any time other than between the hours of 8:00 a.m. and 10:00 p.m. daily.
+It shall be unlawful for any person to dispense cannabis or cannabis products at a licensed Medical Cannabis Dispensary and Cannabis Retail Store within the Township of Deptford at any time other than between the hours of 8:00 a.m. and 10:00 p.m. daily.